Ad Space — Top Banner

 LED Resistor Calculator

-Find series resistor ohms, wattage, and power dissipation for single LEDs and LED strings with supply voltage.
+Find series resistor ohms, wattage, and power dissipation for single LEDs and LED strings.

 LED Resistor Value